ansible/ansible/docs/docsite/rst/dev_guide/style_guide/basic_rules.rst

 ---------------------------------
 When documenting menus or commands, it helps to **bold** what is important.

-For menu procedures, bold the menu names, button names, etc to help the user find them on the GUI:
+For menu procedures, bold the menu names, button names, and so on to help the user find them on the GUI:

 1. On the **File** menu, click **Open**.
 2. Type a name in the **User Name** field.